 Grants are payable to the individual applicant.
 Franklin grants are taxable income, but the Society is not required to report payments.
 It is recommended that grant recipients discuss their reporting obligations with their tax advisors.

 October 1, for a January 2016 decision for work in February 2016 through January 2017

 December 1, for a March 2016 decision for work in April 2016 through January 2017

 It is the applicant’s responsibility to verify that all materials, including the required two letters of support, reached the Society on time; contact Linda Musumeci, Director of Grants and Fellowships, at LMusumeci [at] amphilsoc [dot] org or 215-440-3429.

-Reports are due no later than one month after completion of the work for which the award was made.
+Project and financial reports are due one month after completion of the funded portion of the work, per the time frame indicated on the proposal.
 Instructions will be provided with notification of an award.